yanji84/ml-automa/README.md

-Several pieces in this repo
+I have included several side project work in this repo

 1. A column inference Spark Job that performs statistical analysis on columns to extract basic understanding of a particular dataset & automatic relationship discovery